 callback – The DDS requester’s protocol endpoint that will receive the notifications delivered for this subscription.

 filter - The filter criteria to apply to document events to determine if a notification should be sent to the client.

+In response to this operation the following information is returned:

+status – A status indication as to whether the operation was successful or failed.
+For the case of operation failure informative error information must be provided.

+subscription – The edited subscription from within the DDS.

+lastModifiedTime – The time within the DDS provider that this subscription was edited.

 deleteSubscription(id) RETURNS status, and [subscription]

-This operation deletes the subscription associated with id from the provider NSA.
+This operation deletes the subscription associated with id from the DDS provider.
 The deleted subscription is returned.

-id – The provider assigned subscription identifier returned by the addSubscription() operation.
+id – The DDS provider assigned subscription identifier returned by the addSubscription() operation.

+In response to this operation the following information is returned:

+status – A status indication as to whether the operation was successful or failed.
+For the case of operation failure informative error information must be provided.

+subscription – The deleted subscription from within the DDS.

 getSubscriptions([requesterId], [lastModifiedTime])

 RETURNS status, list of [0..n] subscription, and [lastModifiedTime]

-This operation returns a list of subscriptions and the time of the latest subscription change on the provider NSA.
-If no filter parameters are supplied then all subscriptions on the provider NSA will be returned.
+This operation returns a list of subscriptions and the time of the latest subscription change on the DDS provider.
+If no filter parameters are supplied then all subscriptions on the provider will be returned.
 The following optional parameters can be supplied, and will be applied using logical AND:

 requesterId – Return only subscriptions for this unique requester identifier.

-lastDiscoveredTime – Provides a time context to the provider requesting all subscriptions that have been created or modified since the time specified in this parameter.
+lastModfiedTime – Provides a time context to the DDS provider requesting all subscriptions that have been created or modified since the time specified in this parameter.

+In response to this operation the following information is returned:

+status – A status indication as to whether the operation was successful or failed.
+For the case of operation failure informative error information must be provided.

+list of [0..n] subscription – A list of subscriptions within the target DDS provider matching the query parameters.

+lastModifiedTime – Time context indicating the most recent time a subscription within the DDS provider has been created or updated.

 getSubscription(id, [lastModifiedTime])